 - Accessible PDF documents are comprised of “tags” that screen readers read to communicate the elements of your document (e.g., headers, texts, hyperlinks, lists, tables, images, captions, and alt-text).
 Tags must be structured in a logical reading order that will allow people using screen readers to understand your document as a sighed person would.

-- UCLA faculty and staff have access to Lynda.com’s excellent trainings, including Creating Accessible PDFs by Chad Chelius.
-Sign into UCLA’s portal to Lynda.com trainings at https://www.lynda.com/signin/organization.
+- UCLA faculty and staff have access to linkedin.com’s excellent trainings, including Creating Accessible PDFs by Chad Chelius.
+Sign into UCLA’s portal to linkedin.com trainings at https://www.linkedin.com/learning-login.
 You can login on training sections you want to watch via the outline listed on the training’s home page.
 We highly recommend viewing at least a section of this training for a well-executed demonstration on creating accessible PDFs.

 Emails sent to a listserv or eblasts to distribution lists that people can join on your website are examples of web-based material that need to routinely incorporate elements of accessibility, including alt-text for images and descriptive hyperlinks.